ZachSaucier/sveltekit-blog/src/lib/posts/2023/console-info.md

 </script>
 ```

-Worked great.
-So you could do something like scramble text for SVG content in the console no problem.
+It worked!
+So some level of JavaScript was supported.
+Just not `console.log`s.

+I tried putting a `console.log` inside of a `setTimeout` to see if it would work around the limitation.
+It didn't.
+Neither did `console.info`.

+Next I tried multiple script tags and global variables.
+They worked!

+Then I moved on to loading external scripts (I tested with GSAP).
+Sadly, no luck.

-I then tried using the `prompt` method to get user's input to set the text.
-This worked.
+I then tried using `prompt` to get user input.
+Didn't work.

-`window.addEventListener("load", () => ...)` worked well.

-Tried importing a third party script but couldn't get it working

 ## My `console.info` attempt